-RN-BSN Track (Licensed RN Students) Melinda Mitchell Jones, MSN, RN, JD, Department Chair
+RN-BSN Track (Licensed RN Students) Melinda Mitchell Jones, MSN, JD, RN Department Chair

-Faculty are located in a variety of sites including Lubbock, Odessa and Highland Lakes.
+Faculty are located in a variety of sites around Texas and other state.
 The campuses work collaboratively to provide the instructional component of the RN-BSN Track.
-Web-based technology and associated methodologies are used to provide course delivery.
+Web-based technology is used to prove course delivery.
 A concerted effort is made to individualize the program to meet the needs of the learners and classes are exclusively designed for the registered nurse.
 The RN-BSN Track can be completed in two semesters with admission in the fall, spring, or summer semesters.
-Other degree plan options should be discussed with the Department Chair.
+If a student elects to go part time the program must be completed in two years from time of initial enrollment.